 Does DOT 5 Absorb Water?

-DOT 5 does not absorb water, causing it have a high boiling point.
-Since it is silicone-based, it does not allow moisture to get into the brake system.
-If any moisture gets in the brake system, it collects itself in pockets, which later boils off or freezes.
-The moisture leads to the failure or damage of the brake system.
+DOT 5 does not absorb water, which gives it a high boiling point.
+Since it is silicone-based, it prevents moisture from entering the brake system.
+If any moisture gets in the brake system, it collects in pockets, which later boil off or freeze.
+Moisture can lead to failure or damage of the brake system.

 You May Learn: